angeloashmore/slice-library-starter-next/README.md

 ## 📮 Submit it to the Slice Library Showcase

 Want to get more eyes 👀 on your Slice Library?
-Submit it to be listed in the Slice Library Showcase!
+Submit it to be listed in the [Slice Library Showcase][showcase]!

 Preparing your Slice Library to be in the Showcase requires the following: